splunk/observability-workshop/docs/victorops/integrations/detector.md

     so if you run "terraform plan" Terraform will not see any existing state for this configuration.
     ```

-It is considered best practice to run a `terraform plan` to see what changes may get made and check for potential errors before running an apply as we did in [Monitoring as Code](../../mac/terraform/).

-However, as the first stage of apply is to plan we can safely skip that step and just run apply.

 Check the plan output for errors before typing _**yes**_ to commit the apply.